myplaceonline/posixcube/README.md

           Run the $1 action on the $2 service.
           Example: cube_service start crond

+      * cube_package
+          Run the $1 action on the $2 service.
+Implicitly passes the the parameter to say yes to questions.
+          Example: cube_package install python

       * cube_check_command_exists
           Check if $1 command or function exists in the current context.
           Example: cube_check_command_exists systemctl